chainwayxyz/citrea-docs/users/node/run-a-node.md

 - 4 core CPU
 - 25+ Mbps network connection

-satisfies the minimum requirements to run a Citrea node.
+should satisfy the minimum requirements to run a Citrea node.

 -----